-One of Queensland Museum’s resident tenants took the stress of moving to a whole new level, as the giant squid found her tentacles being transported to a new abode.
+One of Queensland Museum’s resident tenants took the stress of moving to a whole new level, as the giant squid found his tentacles being transported to a new abode.

 Before calling Queensland Museum home, the supersized ocean dweller was discovered lurking in the deep ocean off New Zealand, measuring a staggering 6.75 metres.

-Upon her arrival she went through an extensive process of thawing before being preserved in a formalin and placed in ethanol for storage in a large fibreglass tank in the registered research collection.
+Upon his arrival he went through an extensive process of thawing before being preserved in a formalin and placed in ethanol for storage in a large fibreglass tank in the registered research collection.

 Transporting The Tentacles and All

-In preparation for the big move, the creature was transitioned from ethanol to glycerol, to ensure her visual display remained safe for the public.
-Before diving into the tank, she was transferred to the prep area for final work ahead of the unveil of the Deep Ocean Exhibition back in 2014.
+In preparation for the big move, the creature was transitioned from ethanol to glycerol, to ensure his visual display remained safe for the public.
+Before diving into the tank, he was transferred to the prep area for final work ahead of the unveil of the Deep Ocean Exhibition back in 2014.

 Despite the internal move to the level three exhibition space, the operation proved extensive due to the sheer weight of the filled tank.
 For this reason the squid was introduced into the tank with a minimal amount of glycerol mixture.
 Next came a forklift to transfer the half-filled tank to the location, before watching the creature submerge as the tank was filled on site.
 Finally the giant squid had a place to call home.